Community Detection in Weighted Multilayer Networks with Ambient Noise: Acknowledgements and Funding Information

 This project was funded by the Rockefeller University Heilbrunn Family Center for Research Nursing (RX, 2019) through the generosity of the Heilbrunn Family.
 The funding organizations had no role in the design and conduct of the study; collection, management, analysis, and interpretation of the data; preparation, review, or approval of the manuscript; and decision to submit the manuscript for publication.
 MH was supported by the NSDEG fellowship.

 Philadelphia Neurodevelopment Cohort (PNC) clinical phenotype data used for the anal- yses described in this manuscript were obtained from dbGaP at \url{http://www.ncbi.nlm. nih.gov/sites/entrez?db=gap} through dbGaP accession \url{phs000607.v3.p2.} Support for the collection of the data for Philadelphia Neurodevelopment Cohort (PNC) was provided by grant RC2MH089983 awarded to Raquel Gur and RC2MH089924 awarded to Hakon Hakonarson.
-Subjects were recruited and genotyped through the Center for Ap- plied Genomics (CAG) at The Children’s Hospital in Philadelphia (CHOP).
-Phenotypic data collection occurred at the CAG/CHOP and at the Brain Behavior Laboratory, University of Pennsylvania.

 The authors thank Andrew Nobel and Shankar Bhamidi for helpful coments and theoretical advice.
 In particular, we thank them for defining and recognizing the problem of differential, correlated communities amongst multilayer networks.
 We also thank Professor Galen Reeves for helpful advice in contextualizing this work to the literature.